themanyone/itcc/README.txt

  4 squared is 16
  crap> |

 Interactive TCC works about like the original Interactive GCC (igcc), which is also included in this package.
-If you can convert C++ to C, you might even be able to struggle through some of following examples using itcc or icrap.
+If you can convert C++ to C, you might even be able to struggle through some of following examples using itcc, or icrap.

 Interactive GCC
 ===============